 Step 3 - Set up Slave Nodes

-Now we will setup slave nodes server by installing java on those server, and create a new Jenkins user.
+Now we will set up the slave node servers by installing java on those servers and creating a new Jenkins user.

 Install the 'software-properties-common' packages and add the java PPA repository.